Remote Work Glossary

 Increased efficiency

-Payroll specialists using Deel Global Payroll and HR integrations reported saving 60% of their time previously spent on processing payroll and fixing data inconsistencies.
-Less time spent on manual tasks means more time to spend on strategic initiatives like future planning and analyzing trends, setting companies up for success.
+Payroll specialists using Deel Payroll and HR integrations reported saving 60% of their time previously spent on processing payroll and fixing data inconsistencies.
+Less time spent on manual tasks means more time to spend on future planning and analyzing trends, setting companies up for success.

-A reliable payroll management system ensures your business stays compliant with local and international labor laws, reducing the risk of fines, unpaid payroll tax penalties, and legal action.
+A reliable payroll management system ensures compliance with local and international labor laws and tax regulations, which reduces the risk of fines, unpaid payroll tax penalties, and legal action.

 Even less severe violations of the European Union’s General Data Protection Regulation (GDPR), one of the strictest global compliance laws, could cost companies up to €10 million in fines.